 What Happens During Hand Surgery?

-If our board-certified plastic and reconstructive surgeon, Dr. Goldberg, is conducting surgery to reconstruct an injured hand, he will focus on restoring function and appearance, a task that can be quite challenging depending on the extent of the injury.
+If our board-certified plastic surgeon, Dr. Goldberg, is conducting surgery to reconstruct an injured hand, he will focus on restoring function and appearance, a task that can be quite challenging depending on the extent of the injury.
 Once X rays and other medical testing are completed, Dr. Goldberg will proceed with one or more of the following surgical techniques: grafting, flap surgery, replantation or transplantation.

 One year ago I had surgery performed by Dr. Goldberg on my broken right pinky.
 A few months later I had full range of motion back with my finger!
 It was absolutely amazing.
 I was nervous that my pinky was ever going to be the same, but Dr. Goldberg performed a phenomenal operation by inserting 2 pins through my pinky that would allow range of motion for my finger during the healing process.
 I could not be happier with the results and would recommend him to anyone for hand reconstructive surgery.
 He is the best!